Ramb0a/pumpndump/README.md

 > "pNd is the most fun I have had in Crypto since MtGox!" - Moby Dickens author of *A Whale of Two Cities*

+> "I may be crazy, but the pNd keeps me from going insane" - Whaleon Jennings

 ![New Whale Order](nwo.png)

 Ride the Whale.
 It's Magic.